Telo Islands Surf Travel Guide

 Suited to advanced-level surfers, the Bubble is a super-sucky right that does a 180-degree wrap before ending in deep water.

-Also known as Churches or Missionaries, this is a long, bowling left is one of the most consistent breaks in the area.
+Also known as Churches or Missionaries; this long, bowling left is one of the most consistent breaks in the area.

 If the wind is on-shore at Max’s left, it’s perfect for the Max’s Right – a fun and sometimes challenging, hollow right hander.